Katzenwerfer/AutoCAIN_batch/README.md

 ## To do list:
 -Optimize the code

--Add option to select output folder in ftv
+-Add option to select output folder in ftv (frame to video)

 -Maybe add option to select an output folder like DAIN-APP